gleicon/locust-swarm/README.md

 ## Testing agent

-The testing agent is agent.py, copied into templates/ dir of both locust_master and locust_slave roles.
+The testing agent is agent.py, copied into templates/ dir of locust role.
+If you use *run.sh* it will do it for you

 ## Target host